 What can help me get a good grade?
 Turn all of the assignments in on time.
 This is more important than turning in complete assignments.
 For the peer-reviewing format of the course to work, ON TIME matters, so that I can give timely feedback on paper plans, and so we can get to the reviewing.
+If you cannot complete an assignment on time let me know in advance of the deadline.

-Assignments are to be in pdf file format and created according to American Geophysical Union Geophysical Research Letters templates.
+Assignments are to be in pdf file format (so they can be commented on in Canvas) and created according to American Geophysical Union Geophysical Research Letters templates.
 If you want to use LaTeX, I can help.
 If you want to use something else, you can download the AGU templates, but you're on your own if things go wrong!